parth93QA/cloudraft-assignment-partha/README.md

 `3. localhost/redoc`

-Sometimes the Ingress resource might cause an issue in local, so the same can be viewed via the service using below urls:
+Sometimes the Ingress resource might cause an issue in local it might take sometime to be available, so the same can be viewed via the service using below urls:

 `1. localhost:31212`